-Except as otherwise disclosed, the following table shows information as of December 31, 2004, with respect to the beneficial ownership of our Class A Common Stock by the selling stockholders that may be offered from time to time under this prospectus by the selling stockholders.
-The percentage of all shares of our Class A and Class B Common Stock beneficially owned by the selling stockholders is based on 20,705,324 shares of our Class A and Class B Common Stock outstanding as of June 30, 2005.
+Except as otherwise disclosed, the following table shows information as of September 30, 2005, with respect to the beneficial ownership of our Class A Common Stock by the selling stockholders that may be offered from time to time under this prospectus by the selling stockholders.
+The percentage of all shares of our Class A and Class B Common Stock beneficially owned by the selling stockholders is based on 20,716,598 shares of our Class A and Class B Common Stock beneficially owned by the selling stockholders is based on 20,716,598 shares of our Class A and Class B Common Stock outstanding as of September 30, 2005.
 The Securities and Exchange Commission has defined "beneficial" ownership of a security to mean the possession, directly or indirectly, of voting power and/or investment power.
 A stockholder is also deemed to be, as of any date, the beneficial owner of all securities that the stockholder has the right to acquire within 60 days after that date through (a) the exercise of any option, warrant or right, (b) the conversion of a security, (c) the power to revoke a trust, discretionary account or similar arrangement, or (d) the automatic termination of a trust, discretionary account or similar arrangement.
 The selling stockholders may offer all, a portion or none of the shares of our Class A Common Stock owned by them.
 Shares may also be sold by donees, pledgees or other transferees or successors in interest of the selling stockholders and the term "selling stockholder" refers to all such transferees or successors.